 It is highly recommended that you trim all the leaves while keeping the buds attached to the sticks for hanging.
 Having the stick attached slows drying which will prevent your buds from drying too quickly which impacts color, smell, and taste among other things.

-2. Leave sugar leaves on the plant
+2. Remove fan leaves but keep sugar leaves on the plant

 Advantages of not trimming sugar leaves